peterpickles/hackathon-2/README.md

 * Run `npm install` to install dependencies in both client and main project folder
   * Create a react build with `npm run build`  in the /client folder
   * Use `nodemon` to run the application
-* Setup your database with Mongodb
+* Setup your database with Mongodb with terminal commands
 * Create .env file, inside set a "JWT_SECRET=wordOfyourchoice".
 * To have a view of your database, use Mongo Compass or Robo 3T to manage the data in your MongoDb.